 - 1. Chassis manufacturer. - 2.
-Chassis manufacture date. - Month and year of manufacture at Winnebago Industries. - Gross Vehicle Weight Rating: Total permissible weight of the vehicle, including driver, passengers, total cargo carried (including all liquids) and equipped with all options. - Gross Axle Weight Rating: Total permissible weight allowed for the front, intermediate and rear axles (listed in pounds and kilograms). - Suitable Tire Choice: Tires recommended to meet handling and safety requirements.
-When replacing any of the tires on your vehicle, always replace with a tire that meets these specifications. - Suitable Rim Choice: Wheel rims recommended to meet handling and safety requirements.
-When replacing any of the tires on your vehicle, always replace with a tire that meets these specifications.
+Chassis manufacture date. - 3.
+Month and year of manufacture at Winnebago Industries. - Gross Vehicle Weight Rating: Total permissible weight of the vehicle, including driver, passengers, total cargo carried (including all liquids) and equipped with all options. - 5.
+Gross Axle Weight Rating: Total permissible weight allowed for the front, intermediate\ and rear axles (listed in pounds and kilograms). - Suitable Tire Choice: Tires recommended to meet handling and safety requirements.
+When replacing any of the tires on your vehicle, always replace with a tire that meets these specifications. - 7.
+Suitable Rim Choice: Wheel rims recommended to meet handling and safety requirements.
+When replacing any of the rims on your vehicle, always replace with a rim that meets these specifications.

-- Cold Inflation Pressure: Inflation pressures recommended (while cold) for the tires originally equipped on your vehicle.
-These pressure levels must be maintained to assure proper handling, safety and fuel economy. - Intermediate and Rear Axle Wheel Configuration: Single or Dual. - 10.
-Serial Number: This is the serial number assigned to the completed vehicle by Winnebago Industries. - 11.
+- 8. Cold Inflation Pressure: Inflation pressures recommended (while cold) for the tires originally equipped on your vehicle.
+These pressure levels must be maintained to assure proper handling, safety and fuel economy. - Intermediate\ and Rear Axle Wheel Configuration: Single or Dual. - Serial Number: This is the serial number assigned to the completed vehicle by Winnebago Industries. - 11.
 Vehicle Identification Number (VIN): This number identifies the chassis on which the motor home is built. - 12.
 Type: States the NHTSA designated usage classification for your motor home.
 MPV signifies a Multipurpose Passenger Vehicle. - 13.
 Model: Lists the Winnebago Industries product model number of your vehicle. - 14.
 Color: Signifies the color code number of the decor used throughout the vehicle.
 This number is necessary for ordering replacement cushions, curtains, carpet, etc.

-^{}Intermediate (INT) data applies only to Class-A models equipped with tag axle.
+\Intermediate (INT) data applies only to Class-A models equipped with tag axle.

-EXTERIOR FEATURE IDENTIFICATION
+EXTERIOR FEATURE IDENTIFICATION - Class C Motor Homes

-Vehicle shown for illustration purposes only.
+Typical model shown for illustration purposes.

-Actual locations of features depends on model and option combinations.
+Actual locations of features depends on your model and option combinations

-- 1. Luggage Rack and Ladder
+- 1. Roof Rack & Ladder

-- 2. Roof Air Conditioner
+- 2. Assist Handle

-- 3. Refrigerator Access

-- 4. TV Antenna
+- 3. TV Antenna

-- 5. Range Hood Vent
+- 4. Refrigerator Vent 5.
+Roof Air Conditioner

-- 6. Assist Handle

-- 7. Porch Light
+- 6. Porch Light

-- 8. Remote Spot/Flood Light

-- 9. Storage Compartment